Wolfieheart/FreeSO-Translations-Dutch/README.md

 As I outlined over on the FreeSO Forums, this project will be split into 2 parts:

-1. UI Texts from FreeSO (ETA: October 5th 2019 || Awaiting final checks of EOD Files)
+1. UI Texts from FreeSO (Awaiting final checks of EOD Files)
 > This is what I am currently working on.
 There are 25 files to be translated, of which all have 10+ strings of text.
 > These are the things that the user will see and interact with almost everyday, so the language in this will need to be correct.